Moose Information Continued

 In summer, moose eat aquatic plants like water lilies, duckweed, and burweed.
 But the principle staples of the moose diet are the leaves and twigs of the willow, followed by other woody browse species such as gooseberry and buffaloberry.
 An adult moose consumes approximately 10–12 pounds of food per day in the winter and approximately 22–26 pounds of food per day in the summer.

 Bulls usually shed their antlers in late November or December, although young bulls may retain their antlers as late as March.
 Shedding their heavy antlers helps them conserve energy and promotes easier winter survival.
 In April or May, bulls begin to grow new antlers.
 Small bumps on each side of the forehead start to swell, then enlarge until they are knobs covered with a black fuzz (called velvet) and fed by blood that flows through a network of veins.
 Finally the knobs change into antlers and grow until August.
 The antlers are flat and palmate (shaped like a hand).
-Yearlings grow six to eight inch spikes; prime adult bulls usually grow the largest antlers—as wide as five feet from tip to tip.
-Then the bull rubs and polishes his antlers on small trees in preparation for the rut.
+Yearlings grow six to eight inch spikes;prime adult bulls usually grow the largest antlers—as wide as five feet from tip to tip.
+When the antler reach their full size, the bull rubs and polishes his antlers on small trees in preparation for the rut.

 Cows are pregnant through the winter; gestation is approximately eight months.
-When ready to give birth, the cow drives off any previous year's offspring that may have wintered with her and seeks out a thicket to give birth in.
+When ready to give birth, the cow drives off any previous year's offspring that may have wintered with her and seeks out a thicket in which to give birth.

 Moose appear to have been scarce in Yellowstone until the latter half of the 1800s and in Jackson Hole until early in the 1900s.
-Forest fire suppression, restrictions on moose hunting, and moose transplantations contributed to their subsequent range expansion and increased numbers.
+Predator control programs, forest fire suppression, and restrictions on moose hunting, contributed to their subsequent range expansion and increased numbers.

-The moose population declined following the fires of 1988 that burned mature fir forests.
+The moose population declined steeply following the fires of 1988 that burned mature fir forests.
 Many old moose died during the winter of 1988–89, probably as a combined result of the loss of good moose forage and a harsh winter.
 Unlike moose habitat elsewhere, northern Yellowstone does not have woody browse species that will come in quickly after a fire and extend above the snowpack to provide winter food.
-Therefore, the overall effect of the fires was probably detrimental to moose populations.

 Today, moose are most likely seen in the park's southwestern corner and in the Soda Butte Creek, Pelican Creek, Lewis River, and Gallatin River drainages.